jin-gizmo/docma/doc/user-guide/03-templates/02-config-file.md

 in the template source, will be present as `content/text.html` in the compiled template.

+!!! note
-> The original, uncompiled files are also replicated into the template to allow
-> later recompilation and for traceability.
+    The original, uncompiled files are also replicated into the template to allow later recompilation and for traceability.
 The uncompiled files are not used in the rendering process.

 See [Document Template Content](#document-template-content) for more information.

 ### Overlay Documents

+!!! info
-> PDF outputs only.
+    PDF outputs only.

 The `overlays` key in the configuration file is a list of documents that are prepared in the same way as the primary documents.
 These are used when the final document requires